abiy227/heartscript-blog/services.md

 ---
 layout: page
-title: "Services"
+title: Services
 permalink: /services/
 ---

-# 💡 Heart Script Studio – AI-Powered Creative Services
+# 💼 Heart Script Studio Services

-We help individuals and businesses unlock the power of AI for design, content, and consulting.
+Welcome to Heart Script Studio — where creativity meets AI.
+We offer a variety of high-quality services tailored to individuals, entrepreneurs, content creators, and small businesses.

-## 🎨 AI Design Services
+## 🎨 Design Services
-- Logo design (brand-aligned, AI-enhanced)
+- **Logo Design:** Custom AI-enhanced logos for your brand identity.
-- YouTube thumbnails
+- **Thumbnails:** Attention-grabbing thumbnails for YouTube, podcasts, and social media.
-- Infographics and banners
-- Social media content packs

-## 📝 Content Creation
-- AI-assisted blog/article writing
+- **Infographics:** Professionally styled visuals for content, research, and data presentation.
-- Copywriting for ads or social media
+- **Posters & Banners:** Digital prints for campaigns, events, or personal use.
-- Scriptwriting (video, podcast, storytelling)

-## 📊 Research + AI Consulting
+## 🧠 Research & Writing
-- Literature review and summarization
-- Custom AI model setup (text, image, etc.)
-- Productivity and automation coaching

-> 💬 Ready to work with us?
-[Request a custom service »](/request/)

----
+- **AI-Augmented Research Support:** For academic or market research projects.
+- **Content Writing:** Blog posts, product descriptions, and SEO-optimized content.

+## 📱 Social Content
+- **Quote Cards & Carousels:** Visual quotes, reels, and story-ready images for Instagram & TikTok.
+- **Personalized AI Images:** For books, websites, or spiritual inspiration.

+> ✨ Everything is uniquely designed for your purpose — with a human touch and AI magic.

+📩 Ready to get started?
+[Send a request now →](/request/)